Duyle2468/License-Plate-Recognition/README.md

 # License Plate Recognition
 License Plate Rocognition for Subject's Project.
-Allow user to select image from PC and detect license plate in that image.
+Allow user to select image from PC and detect license plate in that image (motorbikes' plates only).

 ## Getting Started
 These instructions will get you a copy of the project for testing and judging purposes.
 For more information about this project, please read the reports in baocao.docx or baocao.pdf.